eligifty-coder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### Task 8 - Write a script that sets the permission to the file hello  as follows : no permission for user and group all permission for other user
 ### Task 9 - Write a script that sets the mode of the file hello -rwxr-x-wx
 ### Task 10 - Write a script that sets the mode of the file hello the same as olleh’s mode
+### Task 12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory.